harvardinformatics/snakemake-workshop/run/index.md

 If you haven't already, please follow the [Getting Started](../index.md) section to download the workshop materials and install Snakemake, as well as choose a text editor to work with on the cluster.

+!!! warning "Run `git pull` at the beginning of the workshop"

+    Because we have been making changes to the workshop content, if you have cloned the [workshop repository :octicons-link-external-24:](https://github.com/harvardinformatics/snakemake-workshop){ target="_blank" }  before today, please run `git pull` in the root directory of the repository to make sure you have the latest version of the materials.
+If you downloaded the materials as a zip file, please redownload the zip file and extract it again.

 ### Terminology

 Before we get started teaching any workshop, I like to point out that, like any specific domain, the way we talk about programming is almost its own language.
 Words in this context may have different meaning than in other contexts.
 As programmers ourselves, we are so used to using words in the context of programming that we sometimes forget others aren't used to it.